tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-COMPLETE if every VALIDATION_COORDINATEUNCERTAINTY_INRANGE in the MultiRecord has Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET, otherwise NOT_COMPLETE.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:coordinateUncertaintyInMeters is bdq:Empty; COMPLIANT if the value of  dwc:coordinateUncertaintyInMeters is interpreted as a number between 1 and 20037509 inclusive; otherwise NOT_COMPLIANT

 #### Information Elements